 These two ‘Navratris' are more significant because the ninth day of Chaitra Navratri is celebrated as Ram Navami ( Birthday of Lord Ram), while the tenth day of Sharad Navratri is celebrated as Dussehra or Vijayadashami (When Lord Ram kills the Demon Ravana).

-This year, Chaitra Navratri begins on March 18, 2018(Sunday) and ends on March 26, 2018, (Monday).
+This year, Chaitra Navratri begins on April 6th, 2019 (Saturday) and ends on April 14, 2019, (Sunday).
 The first month of the Hindu-Lunar calendar is Chaitra and Navratris start on its first day.
 This day is also celebrated as Gudi Padwa in Maharashtra and Ugadi in Andhra Pradesh.

 Nine-forms of Goddess are worshipped on the nine days of Navratri: Shailputri, Brahmacharini, Chandraghanta, Kushmanda, Skandmata, Katyayini, Kaalratri, Mahagauri and Siddhidatri.